dmateusp/CODERDOJO/README.md

 Feel free to use these resources in any context (or contribute!), one of the projects is to make these activities available in many languages!.

+## Feedback

+If you have ideas to improve activities or create new ones, feel free to create a new issue on the repository or/and contribute yourself :)

 ## Contributors

 Daniel Mateus Pires - dmateusp@gmail.com